warwickshire/wcc-groups-gadget/README.md

 WCC Group Gadget
 =================

-The source file XML file is a Gmail sidebar gadget used to launch the WCC Group application.
+The source XML file is a Gmail sidebar gadget used to launch the WCC Group application.
 This allow easy access to the Groups lookup from the sidebar.

 ![enter image description here][1]